abdullah-mohammad/se2_magic_team/Readme.md

  start the Vue Frontend on Port 8081.

  When both are running, you can open your browser at `localhost:8081` to see the App.

+ Access to the database - localhost:8080/h2-console
+ Username:sa
+ Password should be left blank.
+ JDBK URL: jdbc:h2:mem:eborrow